 The Execution of Adonijah

 19 Bathsheba therefore went to king Solomon, to speak to him for Adonijah.
-The king rose up to meet her, and bowed himself to her, and sat down on his throne, and caused a throne to be set for the king’s mother; and she sat on his right hand.
+The king rose up to meet her, and bowed to her, and sat down on his throne, and had a throne set up for the king’s mother; and she sat at his right hand.
 20 Then she said, “I ask one small petition of you.
 Do not deny me.”

 21 She said, “Let Abishag the Shunammite be given to Adonijah your brother as wife.”

 22 King Solomon answered his mother, “Why do you ask Abishag the Shunammite for Adonijah?
-Ask for him the kingdom also; for he is my elder brother; even for him, and for Abiathar the priest, and for Joab the son of Zeruiah.”
+Ask for him the kingdom also, for he is my elder brother, for him, and for Abiathar the priest, and for Joab the son of Zeruiah.”

 23 Then king Solomon swore by the Lord, saying, “May God do so to me, and more also, if Adonijah has not spoken this word against his own life.
 24 Now therefore as the Lord lives, who has established me, and set me on my father David’s throne, and who has made me a house as he promised, surely Adonijah shall be put to death today.”

-26 To Abiathar the priest the king said, “Go to Anathoth, to your own fields; for you are worthy of death.
-But I will not at this time put you to death, because you bore the Ark of the Lord God before David my father, and because you were afflicted in everything in which my father was afflicted.”
+26 To Abiathar the priest, the king said, “Go to Anathoth, to your own fields, for you are worthy of death.
+But I will not at this time put you to death, because you bore the Ark of the Lord God before David my father, and because you suffered everything in which my father was suffered.”
 27 So Solomon cast Abiathar out from being priest to the Lord, that he might fulfill the word of the Lord, which he spoke concerning the house of Eli in Shiloh.

 The Execution of Joab